Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-However, we will first generalize the approach to solving the analog module implementation of an operator on a two qubit system in order to gain an intuition for the approach.
+However, we will first look at the approach to solving the analog module implementation of an operator on a two qubit system in order to gain an intuition for the approach.

-\subsubsection{Quantum Operators as Control Systems}
+\textbf{Quantum Operators as Control Systems}

 Given that the analog operator modules are memoryless (excepting their input voltages perhaps being buffered), a repeatable algorithm for generating analog circuit implementations directly from quantum operator matrices can be derived.
 Like in the Schrödinger Picture of a quantum system, an operator is applied to a state and has the form and function of a differential operator.

-The function of a quantum operator $U$ in our system will be equivalent to the set of the convolution products of $U$'s decomposed Pauli operators' corresponding analog implementations acting on each qubit.
+The function of a quantum operator U in our system will be equivalent to the set of the convolution products of U \RL{'}s decomposed Pauli operators\RL{'} corresponding analog implementations acting on each qubit.
+Recall that the convolution product CP of two functions of time is: